sadedil/HorizontalPrivilegeEscalationDemo/README.md

 }
 ```

-In the example above, anyone who logged in to the API can enumerate and get all emails including the other users have. **And that is the problem.**
+In the example above, anyone who logged in to the API can enumerate and get all emails including those of other users. **And that is the problem.**

-> I know this is a silly example but I want to keep the examples as simple as possible to not to lose focus on the main content.
+> I know this is a silly example but I want to keep the examples as simple as possible to not lose focus on the main content.
 Anyway, how could you rewrite this code to eliminate this problem?

 ```csharp
 // Authorization: Bearer {{access_token}} needed to call this